ddvalim/ddvalim/README.md

 ## Diovana Rodrigues Valim :brazil:
 ### Hi there 👋 My name is Diovana, I'm a 🎓 student of Information Systems at UFSC.
 I'm from Santa Catarina, Brasil.

-- 🔭 I’m working at Khomp (and I also am the DSOI monitor)
+- 🔭 I’m working at Khomp (and I also am the DSOI monitor at UFSC)
 - 🌱 I’m currently learning about everything in life.
 - 💬 Ask me about League of Legends, programming in Python, information security, cloud computing, IoT, black holes, general relativity and quantum mechanics.
 - 📫 How to reach me: diovanavalimm@gmail.com